trawick/ct-httpd/src/proto1/README.md

 On-line verification is attempted for each received SCT:

-* for any SCT, the timestamp can be checked to see if it is not yet valid
+* for any SCT, the timestamp can be checked to see if it is not yet valid based on the current time as well as any configured valid time interval for the log
 * for an SCT from a log for which a public key is configured, the server signature can be checked

 If verification fails for at least one SCT and verification was not successful for at least one SCT, the connection is aborted.

-Additionally, the server certificate chain and SCTs are stored for off-line verification (not yet working).
-Off-line verification should be able to mark a log as untrusted.
+Additionally, the server certificate chain and SCTs are stored for off-line verification.

 As an optimization, on-line verification and storing of data from the server is only performed the first time a web server child process receives the data.
 This saves some processing time as well as disk space.
 For typical reverse proxy setups, very little processing overhead will be required.